greg1951/react-readme-docs/README-Section8-EatAndSplit.md

 }
 ```

-A Javascript feature called **optional chaining** was used to prevent an error accessing properties of a null object.
-Use of a "**?**" after the object name will prevent the "*Cannot read properties of null*" error when the selectedFriend object was null (by default), as shown in the snippet below.
+A Javascript feature called **optional chaining** was used.
+Use of the "**?**" syntax after the object name prevents the "*Cannot read properties of null*" error when the selectedFriend object is null (default value), as shown in the snippet below.

 ```javascript
 function Friend({friend, onSelectFriend, selectedFriend}) {